Midas - overview

 - Matching of consumer profiles with internal customer records.
 See this link: Social MDM Matching in IBM InfoSphere Master Data Management

 Another related and important area for our research is focused on developing the theoretical foundations that can provide us with a better understanding of the entity integration space.
 In the past, we have done foundational work on schema mapping and data exchange (with two Test-of-Time Awards, in ICDT 2013, and PODS 2014).
 More recently, we have introduced a new declarative framework to provide the foundations for entity linking, and we have shown several interesting connections to HIL as well as to probabilistic approaches for matching (e.g., Markov Logic Networks).
-This work appeared in the ICDT 2015 conference, where it received the Best Paper Award.
+This work appeared in the ICDT 2015 conference, where it received the Best Paper Award, with a follow-up paper in ICDT 2017 that focused on the expressive power of entity linking frameworks.